 The perspective you choose can give precedent to areas of the architectural subject.
 Here, you create a feeling and mood of the setting.

 The building or structure needs to first evoke an emotion in you.
 How you interpret the subject through your initial impression is important.

 Read the rest of the tips here for fine art architecture photography.

 Real Estate photography is capturing the interiors and exteriors of buildings or property.
 This might be for promotional purposes or to document.

 You’ll find more information about the different camera types you can use for real estate photography.

 The lenses you will use for real estate photography will show more or less of the scene.
 Your choice will depend on the space you are capturing.

 A wide space, with little space to move with need a wider lens.
 A 24 mm or lower focal length is perfect for this scenario.

 Read our article here on which lenses work best for each scenario.

-Real estate or interior photography has the potential to be a profitable area of architectural photography.
+Real estate or interior photography can be a profitable area of architectural photography.